opengisch/QField-docs/documentation/reference/qfieldcloud/system.en.md

 #### Project Synchronization in QGIS

 - Open QGIS and navigate to the QFieldSync plugin.
-- Select "QFieldCloud Projects Overview" and choose the desired project, this case the new created project.
+- Select "QFieldCloud Projects Overview" and choose the desired project, in this case the newly created project.
 - Click "Synchronize Selected Cloud Project" to initiate project synchronization.

 !![](../../assets/images/hybrid_workflow_002.png)